 4. Adasion 12x56 HD Monocular

-It is really a good monocular with quick alignment, phone case compatibility, portability, and stability.
-It is appropriate for all smartphone models, including but not limited to iPhone, Samsung, Sony, Google, LG, Motorola, HTC, and others.
+It's an excellent monocular with easy alignment, compatibility, stability, and portability.
+Indeed, it is suitable for all smartphone models, including iPhone, Sony, Samsung, Google, Motorola, LG, HTC, etc.

-The lightweight monocular has a comfortable and portable hand strap that keeps the monocular scope from slipping out of your hand.
-The IPX7 Nitrogen-filled waterproof offers water-resistant, fog-resistant, dust-resistant, and shock-resistant protection in several weather and conditions.
+This lightweight monocular comes with a portable and convenient hand strap that prevents the monocular scope from sliding out of your grasp.
+In different climates and situations, the IPX7 Nitrogen-filled waterproof can provide fog-resistant, water-resistant, dust-resistant, and shock-resistant for protection.

 PROS